Publishers and Conversion Houses FAQ (para español)

 Am I required to supply title metadata for NIMAS file sets?

 Yes.
 In order to be accepted into the NIMAC, all files must be accompanied by the required OPF metadata.
 Please ensure that you follow the NIMAC Metadata Guidelines in supplying the OPF metadata for each file set.

 How do I supply my NIMAS files to the NIMAC?

 Files up to 300 MB in size can be directly uploaded to the NIMAC system by logging in and using the Add Inventory option.
 Due to upload times, however, we recommend that files over 200 MB in size be delivered by FTP.
-There is no minimum size requirement for supplying files by FTP.
-However, files over 1 GB in size each should be delivered on DVD.
+All files larger than 300 MB must be supplied by FTP; however, publishers and vendors are also welcome to supply smaller files by FTP.

 If you do not have an FTP login for the publisher, send your NIMAC login ID and a request to have an FTP folder created to the OverDrive FTP Team at OverDrive NIMAC Support.

 What happens once the files are uploaded to NIMAC?

 Files must pass an automated validation process before they can be uploaded to the NIMAC.
 All files should be run through the NIMAC Validation Wizard before they are submitted.
 If your conversion vendor does not already have this tool, or if you are preparing files in-house, please contact us for a free copy of the validation tool.